Associate of Arts Oregon Transfer (AAOT)

 In fact, English majors develop skills that are prized in the professional world: the ability to communicate effectively; research, analyze, and interpret complex information; write clear, strong, reasonable arguments; understand human behavior and the complex issues that surround diversity; view situations from a variety of perspectives; and creatively solve problems.

 English majors are offered at University of Oregon, Oregon State University, Eastern Oregon University, Portland State University, Western Oregon University, and Southern Oregon University, and at most other colleges nationwide.
 You need to know the requirements of the department at the university to which you plan to transfer.
-Yoou should talk with both a UCC counselor and English advisor, Dr. Jillanne Michell.
-Many students who major in other subjects choose to minor in English, as it is such a valuable degree.
+You should talk with both your UCC academic advisor, the English advisor-Dr. Jillanne Michell, and the transfer advisor at the university you plan on attending after UCC.